eu-nebulous/sal/README.md

 #### 7.1.
 Scaling Out the application
 To scale out an application, follow these steps:

-- Call the ScaleOut Endpoint: First, use the ScaleOut endpoint to add additional worker nodes to the existing Kubernetes cluster.
+- _Add New Worker Nodes_: First, use the [ScaleOut endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/10-cluster-endpoints.md#106--scaleout-endpoint) to add additional worker nodes to the existing Kubernetes cluster.

-- Label the New Worker Nodes: Once the new worker nodes are successfully deployed within the cluster, apply appropriate labels to them using the LabelNode endpoint.
+- _Label the New Worker Nodes_: Once the new worker nodes are successfully deployed within the cluster, apply appropriate labels to them using the [LabelNode endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/10-cluster-endpoints.md#108--labelnode-endpoint).
 Proper labeling is essential for organizing and targeting nodes for specific workloads.

-- Increase Application Replicas: Finally, to complete the scale-out process, adjust the number of application replicas by calling the ManageApplication endpoint.
+- _Increase Application Replicas_: Finally, to complete the scale-out process, adjust the number of application replicas by calling the [ManageApplication endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/10-cluster-endpoints.md#104--manageapplication-endpoint).
 This will ensure the application takes advantage of the newly added worker nodes.

 #### 7.2.
 Scaling In the application
+7.2.
+Scaling In the Application
+To scale in an application, follow these steps:

+- _Label the Nodes for Removal_: First, use the [LabelNode endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/10-cluster-endpoints.md#108--labelnode-endpoint) to mark specific worker nodes as unavailable for new application replicas.
+This ensures that no new replicas are assigned to these nodes during the scaling process.

+- _Adjust Application Replicas_: Next, call the [ManageApplication endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/10-cluster-endpoints.md#104--manageapplication-endpoint) with a reduced number of replicas to gradually remove the application from the marked nodes.

+- _Remove Worker Nodes_: Finally, once the application replicas have been removed from the designated nodes, use the [ScaleIn endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/10-cluster-endpoints.md#107--scalein-endpoint) to remove the worker nodes from the cluster, optimizing resource usage and reducing operational costs.

 ### 8. Edge device deregistration (TBD)